dynamist/phabfive/README.md

 Repeat this for Python 3, for example version 3.6.

-## Build and run a phabfive Docker images
+## Build and run in a Docker image

 Build a Docker image:
 ```